flurach/lord/docs/mods/lc/compiler-passes.md

 - `DesugarVisitor`
 	- This is where we added things like implicit returns and resolve pipe operators.
-	- Plus, it also adds unstated types as `T_NONE` which comes in handy when verifying types.
+	- This pass is also responsible for collecting defined symbols.

 - WIP `ToplevelCheckVisitor`
 	- Checks top level code.
 Only functions are allowed! (for now)